 Changes are being made daily to state regulations.
 Please check back the week of the event for event specific protocols that we will be enforcing.
 Safety is our #1 concern.
 Thank you in advance for your cooperation.

 STEPS Lacrosse LLC has prepared Return to Play recommendations for all participants.
 The following recommendations and protocol are fluid and changing, based upon current guidelines set forth by the Centers for Disease Control and Prevention, US Lacrosse, and other Federal and/or local government agencies.

 Participants must proceed with the understanding that there is no way to eliminate all risk of infection and, as a result, STEPS Lacrosse LLC strongly encourages all participants to follow these recommendations as safety precautions.
 The information in this document is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.

 Event management will share all COVID-19 Return to Play protocols with participating clubs in a timely manner.
 Participating clubs should adhere to all COVID-19 Return to Play protocols in good faith.
-Event management will require a COVID-19 Waiver and Athlete Admittance Ticket for all coaches and players (see appendix).
 It is required that the COVID-19 waiver be agreed to via online player rostering within the assigned parameter for each individual event.
-It is required that the Athlete Admittance Ticket be submitted to the event staff on the day of the event and prior to the individual teams’ first game.

 COVID-19 affects different people in different ways.
 Infected people have had a wide range of symptoms reported – from mild symptoms to severe illness.
 Symptoms that may appear 2-14 days after exposure to the virus: